 Entrepreneur: Dorene Humason

-Chef in Black is a salad dressing using a tasty blend of all-natural spices and seasonings.
-Dorene Humason asks for $50,000.00 for a 10% stake in her business.
+Chef in Black is a tasty blend of all-natural spices and seasonings turn into salad dressing.
+Dorene Humason was willing to give for a 10% stake in her business for $50,000.00 but later agreed for 35%.
 Currently in 1300 stores.
 Deal with Barbara Corcoran for $50k and 35% of the business.

 Status: OUT OF BUSINESS